rstudio-conf-2022/ds-for-sysadmins/README.md

-How Data Science with R works for Systems Administrators
+HowMark is on the solution engineering team at RStudio.
+Prior to RSudio, Mark Sellors was the Head of Data Engineering at Mango Solutions as well as the author of the ‘Field Guide to the R Ecosystem’.
+He has more than a decade’s experience working with analytical computing environments, DevOps and Unix/Linux.Data Science with R works for Systems Administrators
 ================

 ### rstudio::conf 2022